epiphanous/flinkrunner/README.md

 ## Maven Dependency

-`Flinkrunner 3` is now on maven central, built against Flink 1.11 with Scala 2.12 and JDK 11.
+`Flinkrunner 3` is available on maven central, built against Flink 1.11 with Scala 2.12 and JDK 11.

 ```sbtshell
 libraryDependencies += "io.epiphanous" %% "flinkrunner" % "3.0.4"